 Help desks may go by alternate names such as: call center, response center, support center, information desk, solutions center, or resource center.

-A help desk in the context of IT, is a function responsible for answering the technical questions of users (typically employees, contractors and suppliers).
+A help desk in the context of IT is a function responsible for answering the technical questions of users (typically employees, contractors, and suppliers).
 Companies in the business of selling IT products and services to customers often have externally facing IT help desks as well to respond to questions from their customers.
 The questions and their answers are usually transferred using e-mail, telephone, website, or online chat.
 For those companies that subscribe to ITIL definitions. the help desk is a component of the service desk, concerned with end-user functionality and providing incident management to ensure customers’ issues are resolved quickly.
-Some common IT helpdesk tasks include:

 Act as a single point of contact (SPOC) for IT Support